Steelhead Fishing With Corn: A Guides Perspective

 How To Catch Steelhead On Corn?

-To be honest, I have caught steelhead using corn.
-I’ve used corn under a float, and I’ve used corn when bottom bouncing and drift fishing.
+I’ve used corn under a float, and I’ve used corn when bottom bouncing, drift fishing, and nymph with a fly rod.

-But, I can’t bring myself to explain how to fish with corn when it’s such a poor bait choice for steelhead.
+But I can’t bring myself to waste my time explaining how to fish with corn when it’s such a poor bait choice for steelhead.

-Despite what other articles may claim, or what other anglers say my experience with testing corn as a steelhead bait proves to me that corn is a low percentage bait.
+Despite what other articles may claim, or what other anglers say, my experience with testing corn as a steelhead bait proves that corn is a low percentage bait and should not be used for steelhead.

 Do Steelhead Guides Use Corn To Catch Steelhead?